Prosecutor seeks 26-year jail sentence for Concordia captain

 It wallowed partially submerged near the port of Giglio for more than two years.
 The wreck was towed away last year in one of the most complex maritime salvages on record.

-The Tuscany region and the island of Giglio are seeking 220 million euros (165 million pounds) in damages from Costa Cruises, a unit of Carnival Corp because of the negative effects the disaster had on tourism.
+The Tuscany region and the island of Giglio are seeking 220 million euros ($247 million) in damages from Costa Cruises, a unit of Carnival Corp because of the negative effects the disaster had on tourism.

 Costa Cruises avoided a criminal trial in the case by agreeing to pay a 1 million euro fine to Italy last year, but has said it would pay thousands of euros in damages to survivors.